-It remains to be seen what Washington fans will do when passion for a winning baseball team is unleashed over more than one season -- let's wait until they put together a 2nd all-year-long run before we start considering the current Nats to be "for real" and 2012 to not have been a fluke -- but you still probably wouldn’t have to worry about your safety.
-When the Redskins were winning, their fans were really loud, but they didn’t really give anybody outside of Dallas Cowboys fans a hard time, unless provoked (and New York Giants and Philadelphia Eagles fans, a short trip down I-95 or Amtrak, have been known to do that).
-Nor do the current, Alexander Ovechkin-led, Washington Capitals generate much ire: Their fans don’t much like the Philadelphia Flyers and Pittsburgh Penguins, but, as their 2011, '12 and '13 Playoff series with the Rangers proved, they generally leave fans of the 3 New York Tri-State Area teams alone.
+When the Redskins were winning, their fans were really loud, but they didn't really give anybody outside of Dallas Cowboys fans a hard time, unless provoked (and New York Giants and Philadelphia Eagles fans, a short trip down I-95 or Amtrak, have been known to do that).
+Nor do the current, Alexander Ovechkin-led, Washington Capitals generate much ire: Their fans don't much like the Philadelphia Flyers and Pittsburgh Penguins, but, as their 2009, '11, '12, '13 and '15 Playoff series with the Rangers proved, they generally leave fans of the 3 New York Tri-State Area teams alone.

-The Nats have a fight song, “Welcome Home to the Nationals.”
-It’s not exactly as stirring as “Hail to the Redskins,” or even “Meet the Mets.”
+The Nats have a fight song, "Welcome Home to the Nationals."
+It’s not exactly as stirring as "Hail to the Redskins," or even "Meet the Mets."
 After "Take Me Out to the Ballgame" during the 7th Inning Stretch, they play "Take On Me" by A-ha.
-They don’t have a postgame victory song, but at least they don’t do “Cotton Eye Joe” like the Yankees and Phillies or “Thank God I’m a Country Boy” like the Orioles.
-They do, however, in tribute to their Navy Yard location, blast a submarine's horn for each Nats home run.
+Their postgame victory song is "Raise Your Glass" by Pink, even though she's from Philadelphia.
+In tribute to their Navy Yard location, they blast a submarine's horn for each Nats home run.